SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 };
 ```

+### Global options

+If you wish to set options that apply to all commands (such as the parsing mode), you can use a
+comment block that starts with a `[global]` attribute.
+This will add a `configure_parser()`
+call in the generated `ookii::register_commands()` with those options, so they are used for every
+command.

+A `[name_transform]` attribute in the `[global]` block will cause this name transformation to be
+used for every generated command, for every header file.

+In addition, if the `[global]` block can contains `[version_info]` or `[win32_version]` attribute,
+these are used to generate a `version` command instead of an argument.
+The `[common_help_argument]`
+attribute is used to specify the name (including prefix) of a help argument shared by every command,
+which will be used in the usage help.

+If the `[global]` block is followed by any comment lines not containing attributes, these specify
+the application description to include before the command list usage help.

+The `[global]` block must end with either a non-comment line (like a blank line), or the end of the
+file.

+### Script arguments for `New-Subcommand.ps1`

-Like `New-Parser.ps1`, the `New-Subcommand.ps1` script supports the `-NameTransform`, `-WideChar`
+Like `New-Parser.ps1`, the `New-Subcommand.ps1` script supports the `-Output`, `-NameTransform`,
-and `-AdditionalHeaders` arguments, with the same behavior.
-Note that `-NameTransform` affects the
+`-WideChar` and `-AdditionalHeaders` arguments, with the same behavior.
+Note that `-NameTransform`
-auto-generated names of arguments, but does not affect the names of commands (which, if not explicitly
+affects the auto-generated names of arguments, but does not affect the names of commands (which, if
-specified, are determined at runtime and not by the script).
+not explicitly specified, are determined at runtime and not by the script).

 Use the `-GenerateMain` argument to include a `main()` function in the generated output file.
 This
 main method will call `ookii::register_commands`, and then use `command_manager::run_command`